Technology / Monday March 2, 2026

 2. Top-level security – Being part of the Apple digital environment, it’s safe to say that this browser’s security is unmatched.
 Apple prides itself on personal data protection and its tough security.
 No wonder even the US president uses their products.
 Now, whether he uses Safari per se is hard to tell, but it’s clear that Apple products and security go hand in hand.

-3. Secured privacy when browsing – When it comes to security, that includes the privacy protection of each user.
+3. Secured privacy while browsing – When it comes to security, that includes protecting each user’s privacy.
 Safari uses a built-in privacy tool that prevents web trackers.
-Moreover, the browser utilizes a Privacy Report tool, which prevents cross-website tracking without influencing the website’s functionalities.
+Moreover, the browser uses a Privacy Report tool that prevents cross-website tracking without affecting the website’s functionality.
 This allows you to surf without wondering who’s watching your every move.

 4. Supreme usability – As part of the Apple universe, Safari is seamless to use if you are used to Apple’s OSs.
 It is familiar, easily navigable, and beautifully minimalistic.